quickprime

 The script is trying to solve a quadratic equation:

-Ax2+Bxn=0A x^2 + B x - n = 0
+$$A x^2 + B x - n = 0$$

-By using PolynomialRing(Zp(2, 512), 'x'), the script takes advantage of 2-adic math to efficiently solve for p.
+By using `PolynomialRing(Zp(2, 512), 'x')`, the script takes advantage of **2-adic math** to efficiently solve for p.
 This is a clever trick that makes factoring n much more feasible.